mlibrary/about-vermont/src/content/publish-with-us.md

 ## Our Services

-The UVM Press provides expert consultation, strategy, editorial, and production services on a case-by-case basis.
+The UVM Press provides expert consultation, strategy, editorial, and production services for each publishing project.
 For journal publishing partners, we also provide access to, training on, and support services for [Janeway](https://janeway.systems/index), the online publishing platform we use for journal article submissions, peer review, production, and publication.

 ## Books Policies